Atmosphere

 Atmosphere Ceiling

 The Nishita sky model is the default sky model built into Blender which users may be familiar with.
-PlanetSet adds a small scale medium around the planet to add the effect of Rayleigh scattering and haze to the terrain and distant clouds.
+PlanetSet adds a part-scale medium around the planet to add the effect of Rayleigh scattering and haze to the terrain and distant clouds.
 The sky color comes from a combination of volume scattering and the sky lamp, which is fast but less accurate.

-Physical Atmosphere¶
+Physical Atmosphere